epfl-ada/ada-2023-project-randada/README.md

 Data cleaning :
 - remove movies without title
 - remove movies lasting less than one hour ([Wikipedia 'Feature film' definition](https://en.wikipedia.org/wiki/Feature_film)).
-- remove movies released after 2012, as the CMU database was extracted from Freebase and Wikipedia in 2012.
+- remove movies released after `2012`, as the CMU database was extracted from Freebase and Wikipedia in 2012.
-- keep only movies in English languages because the semantics analysis will be in English so all titles need to be in English.
+- keep only movies with `English language` to get only titles in English because the semantic analysis will be in English.

 Data preprocessing :
 - group movies in xx principal genres : xx.

 ### Additional datasets
-[IMdB](https://developer.imdb.com/non-commercial-datasets/) : to evaluate the success of a movie based on **IMDb average rating** and **number of votes** for more than a million of movies and series.
+For the success analysis, using the `Box office revenues` parameter introduces a bias (because it is impacted by actor popularity for example).
+Additional datasets provide other success parameters with **different cofounders**: `ratings`.

-It is less biased than box office revenues because we can use the average rating which is not (less ?) linked to the number of ratings or the popularity of an actor/director.
+[IMdB](https://developer.imdb.com/non-commercial-datasets/) : to evaluate the success of a movie based on **IMDb average rating** and **number of votes** for more than a million movies and series.
-The link between the CMU movie ID with the IMDb movie ID is made using 3 matching criteria: `Movie Name`, `Movie Release Date` and `Movie Runtime`.
-This brings us to about xx matches out of xx films in the CMU dataset.
+The link between the CMU movie ID with the IMdB movie ID is made using 3 matching criteria: `Movie Name`, `Movie Release Date` and `Movie Runtime`.
+This brings us to about xx matches out of xx movies in the CMU dataset.

 [Rotten Tomatoes](https://www.kaggle.com/datasets/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset) : to evaluate the success of a movie based on **regular users ratings** (audience score) and **critics ratings** (tomatoscore).

-*List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.*
+Fusion on xx.

 ## Methods
 ### Imputation